tarunShreeji/bugo-boilerplate1/content/docs/getting-started/one-click-installs.md

 weight: 2

 ---
 One-Click installs make it easy to get up and running.
 They create repositories and setup forestry.io for you.
 They even come with a theme or themes preinstalled.
+There's even a boilerplate version for you developers out there.

+When you do a one click install.